-Up to 6 mature marijuana plants,
+- Up to six mature marijuana plants

-Up to 12 immature plans, or
+- Up to 12 immature plants

-A larger amount with a doctor’s recommendation
+- A larger amount with a doctor’s recommendation

-You have two or more prior convictions for marijuana cultivation,
+- You have two or more prior convictions for marijuana cultivation,

-Your cultivation broke certain environmental laws (such as growing in a protected nature area),
+- Your cultivation broke certain environmental laws (such as growing in a protected nature area),

-You have a past conviction for a violent felony, or
+- You have a past conviction for a violent felony, or

-You are a registered sex offender.
+- You are a registered sex offender.

 If any of these apply to your case, you should expect a felony proceeding which is much more serious.
 However, even the less serious misdemeanor version of marijuana cultivation carries jail time.